smudgelang/smudge/docs/tutorial/tutorial.rst

 The files **enter_exit.smudge** and **use_enter_exit.c** add
 lockedEnter and lockedExit as well as unlockedEnter to the state machine.
-Now the turnstyle can actually lock and unlock itself instead of just waving as people go through.
+Now the turnstile can actually lock and unlock itself instead of just waving as people go through.

 Transitionless Events
 =====================

-Our turnstyle is starting to look pretty nice, but what if a person tries to go through it without paying?
+Our turnstile is starting to look pretty nice, but what if a person tries to go through it without paying?
 It would be good to have an event that's handled by a state, but that doesn't cause a state transition.
 We could put ``person --> locked`` in the locked state,